Aliases for ABCD4 Gene

 Previous GeneCards Identifiers for ABCD4 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the ALD subfamily, which is involved in peroxisomal import of fatty acids and/or fatty acyl-CoAs in the organelle.
 All known peroxisomal ABC transporters are half transporters which require a partner half transporter molecule to form a functional homodimeric or heterodimeric transporter.
 The function of this peroxisomal membrane protein is unknown.
 However, it is speculated that it may function as a heterodimer for another peroxisomal ABC transporter and, therefore, may modify the adrenoleukodystrophy phenotype.
 It may also play a role in the process of peroxisome biogenesis.
-Alternative splicing results in at least two different transcript variants, one which is protein-coding and one which is probably not protein-coding. [provided by RefSeq, Jul 2008]
+Alternative splicing results in several protein-coding and non-protein-coding variants. [provided by RefSeq, Jul 2017]

 GeneCards Summary for ABCD4 Gene

-ABCD4 (ATP-Binding Cassette, Sub-Family D (ALD), Member 4) is a Protein Coding gene.
-Diseases associated with ABCD4 include methylmalonic acidemia with homocystinuria, type cblj and cbij.
-Among its related pathways are Metabolism and Peroxisome.
-GO annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
+ABCD4 (ATP Binding Cassette Subfamily D Member 4) is a Protein Coding gene.
+Diseases associated with ABCD4 include Methylmalonic Aciduria And Homocystinuria, Cblj Type and Methylmalonic Acidemia With Homocystinuria Type Cblj.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCD3.

 UniProtKB/Swiss-Prot for ABCD4 Gene